WilliamBork33/newsWebscraper/README.md

 A webscraper that runs built on JavaScript using MongoDB and Mongoose for database functions.

-Must have the following to run: node.js and MongoDB, and a local server running on your computer.
+Must have the following to run: node.js, MongoDB, and a local server running on your computer.

 After installing node.js run `npm init`.
 When that's finished, install and save these npm packages:

 1. express